-The MUR within the E. Venice Avenue Neighborhood comprises approximately 63 acres generally including a mix of non-residential uses and adjacent, supporting residential uses centered on E. Venice Avenue (see mixed use descriptions in the Future Land Use Element).
+The MUR within the East Venice Avenue Neighborhood comprises approximately 63 acres generally including a mix of non-residential uses and adjacent, supporting residential uses centered on East Venice Avenue (see mixed use descriptions in the Future Land Use Element).
 The following shall apply for the MUR designation:

-A. The maximum residential density is 5.0 dwelling units (DUs) per gross acre.
+A. The minimum residential density is 1.0; the maximum residential density is 5.0 dwelling units (DUs) per gross acre.
 The range of dwelling units permitted in the MUR is: